Concordium/concordium.github.io/source/mainnet/net/web3-id/index.rst

 The issuer is an entity that issues verifiable credentials.
 Issuers have a smart contract that holds credential lifetime metadata, a back-end service that has logic for identifying users and sending transactions to the smart contract, and a dApp that interacts with the user’s wallet and the back end to facilitate issuance of credentials.

 Verifiers ask holders for proofs about their attributes, such as proof of club membership, and holders respond with zero knowledge proofs created using their verifiable credentials.
-Verifiers have a back-end service that checks verifiable presentations and provides a service, And a dApp that facilitates interaction with the wallet, making requests.
+Verifiers have a back-end service that checks :ref:`verifiable presentations<glossary-verifiable-presentation>` and provides a service, And a dApp that facilitates interaction with the wallet, making requests.

 A user/wallet holds verifiable credentials, produces verifiable presentations, and interacts with the issuer and verifier.
 Verifiable credentials themselves never leave the user's wallet.